Giving:

 What is the Ferry Legacy Society?

 The Ferry Legacy Society is named for Rev. William Montague Ferry, the founding pastor of First Presbyterian Church of Grand Haven in 1836.
-Its purpose is to honor living members and friends who include the church in their wills, trusts or other types of legacy gifts listed below.
-All who arrange for planned gifts to the church are recognized as members of the Ferry Legacy Society with their names on leaves of the legacy tree in the Gathering Area.
+Its purpose is to honor living members and friends who include the church in their wills, trusts or other types of legacy gifts.
+Ferry Legacy Society members’ names are recognized on leaves of the legacy tree in the church Gathering Area or shown as “Anonymous” if you prefer your plans to remain confidential.

 Giving for the Future